MakeSchool-Tutorials/Tutorial-Template/P01-First-Chapter/content.md

 ---
-title: "Writing the First Page"
+title: "Writing the First Chapter"
-slug: first-page
+slug: first-chapter
 ---

 Make School tutorials should have a consistent flow.
 This is a short guide to structuring the content of the tutorial.